kura/kura.gg/content/speeding-up-pypip.in-and-reducing-load-on-pypi.rst

 caching in the backend to control load on the imaging API and servers.

 For a long time, this cache was entirely managed by Varnish and was doing a fantastic job.
-Varnish has a hit:miss ration of 10:1, for every 10 hits we get 1 miss.
+Varnish has a hit:miss ratio of 10:1, for every 10 hits we get 1 miss.
 This is a fairly decent ratio when you consider where these images are displayed, how often they are viewed and that Varnish only caches the images for an hour.